 Reduce travel time for pickers

 For specific items that you require in your warehouse – such as corrugated packaging or consumables – you could consider a JIT supply agreement with your vendor.
-This would see them store your stock and deliver it just as required.
+This service would see them store your stock and deliver it just as required.

 Plan for peaks

-Making a difference to your warehouse success
+Making a difference in your warehouse success